Top 10 High Potassium Foods List

 Since this happens due to the help of electricity, these minerals are called electrolytes.
 For example, the sodium-potassium pump enables the following functions in the body:

-Health Benefits of Foods High in Potassium
+Health Benefits of High-Potassium Foods

 An adequate intake of potassium-rich foods is vital for blood pressure.
 Contrary to common belief, the low potassium/sodium ratio is usually the cause of high blood pressure.

-Moreover, it is not the consumption of salt (sodium) that increases blood pressure, but rather the lack of potassium in our diet.
+Moreover, it is not the consumption of salt (sodium) that increases blood pressure but rather the lack of potassium in our diet.

 Less Heart Disease Risk